Thai folklore

-Thai folklore is a diverse set of mythology and traditional beliefs held by the Thai people.
-Most Thai folklore has a regional background for it originated in rural Thailand.
+Thai folklore is a diverse set of mythology and traditional beliefs held by Thai people.
+Thai folklore is believed to connecting with Tai folklore and tradition.
+In non-academic and colloquial settings, many still believe it has a regional background for it originated in rural Thailand.
 With the passing of time, and through the influence of the media, large parts of Thai folklore have become interwoven with the wider popular Thai culture.

 Phraya Anuman Rajadhon (1888–1969) was the first Thai scholar to seriously study local folkloristics.
 He took copious notes on humble details of his culture such as the charms used by Thai shopkeepers to attract customers.
 He also studied in depth the oral literature related to different village spirits and ghosts of Thai lore.